 Horne also developed a reputation as a political activist.
 During World War II she often entertained black soldiers in segregated units at her own expense.
 She also refused to perform before segregated audiences during and after World War II.
 Horne also worked with First Lady Eleanor Roosevelt to lobby the U.S. Congress to enact anti-lynching legislation.

 Horne’s career stalled in the early 1950s when she was identified as a Communist sympathizer.
 She was blacklisted by Hollywood studios but was allowed to perform on the rising new medium, television.
 Despite nearly a decade of ostracism because of her personal and political beliefs, Horne continued to perform in nightclubs and by the late 1950s became a major recording star.
 Her album, Lena Horne at the Waldorf Astoria, recorded in 1957, was considered by music critics to be the best of her career.

 In the 1960s Horne’s career revived partly because of the growing civil rights movement.
 Horne identified with that movement and in 1963 she was one of the most prominent entertainers at the March on Washington.
 Horne also performed for other civil rights rallies across the nation.

-Horne’s performances briefly came to an abrupt end when in 1971 she lost her father, son and husband in the same year.
+Horne’s performances briefly came to an abrupt end when in 1971 she lost her father, son, and husband in the same year.
 In 1978, however, Horne was introduced to a new generation of fans when at 61 she played in The Wiz opposite Diana Ross and Michael Jackson.
-She also appeared on television shows such as Sanford and Son in the 1970s, The Cosby Show in the 1980s and A Different World in the 1990s.
+She also appeared on television shows such as Sanford and Son in the 1970s, The Cosby Show in the 1980s, and A Different World in the 1990s.
 In 1998, at the age of 81, Horne released her last album, Being Myself.
-Soon afterwards she retired from performing.
+Soon afterward she retired from performing.

 Lena Horne died in New York City on May 9, 2010.
 She was 92.